steinjun0/stein-blog-v2-next/README.md

 </p>

 # NextJS for blog.steinjun.net
-This is a personal project where I document my development experiences and personal studies using Nextjs, Typescript, MUI, StyledComponent(MUI), tailwind, Nextjs, MySQL, Docker(compose), letsencrypt, and nginx.
-We are currently changing the project structure.
+This is a personal project where I document my development experiences and personal studies.
+Currently changing the project structure.

 # Technologies Used
 - NextJS
 - Typescript
+- tailwind (main)
+- Styled Components (MUI) (sub)
 - Material-UI (MUI)
-- Styled Components (MUI)
+- Docker(compose)

 # Features
 Below are the features of this blog: